v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 - A virtual private server (VPS) running Ubuntu 20.04.
 You can rent servers from providers such as [Google Cloud](https://cloud.google.com) or [Vultr](https://www.vultr.com).
 - Your own domain name, which may be [free](https://www.freenom.com) or [paid](https://www.namesilo.com).
 - A DNS type `A` record pointing from the fully qualified domain name of your server to the server's IP address.
-Usually you set up the DNS record at your domain name registrar, but you can also set up DNS records elsewhere, such as at [Cloudflare](https://www.cloudflare.com).
+Usually you set up the DNS record at your domain name registrar.
+You can also set up DNS records elsewhere, such as at [Cloudflare](https://www.cloudflare.com).
 If you are using Cloudflare, note that some Xray configurations require DNS services only and will not work with proxying.

 ## Step 1 — Logging In as Root